morepath/morepath-cookiecutter/README.md

     pip install --upgrade cookiecutter

-You will also need Python 2.7 or 3.3+ and virtualenv.
+You will also need Python 2.7 or 3.3+ and [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 # Usage

-To use install cookiecutter:

-    pip install cookiecutter

-And create a new package with the wizard:
+Create a new package with the wizard:

     cookiecutter https://github.com/morepath/morepath-cookiecutter